 In the article, "Applying Real Options Analysis to Naval Ship Design," Knight and Singer (2014) found that there is a trend in global navies toward highly flexible, modular architectures.
 This is driven, at least in part, by compressed acquisition cycles, faster technology refresh rates, and contracting budgets.
 Given the importance of flexibility in naval ship design, the methods used for evaluating naval assets should adequately capture the impact of such flexibility.
-Static budgetary techniques like net present value (NPV) analysis are known to underestimate the value of the embedded "optionality" of flexible design features.
+Static budgetary techniques like net present value (NPV)

+analysis are known to underestimate the value of the embedded "optionality" of flexible design features.
 The use of ROV has been proposed to correct this underestimation; however, ROV is not universally applicable to the naval domain because of some of its key assumptions, such as the existence of a market and cash flows.
 Expected utility methods alone are also inadequate as they ignore important considerations such as loss aversion.
-(Knight & Singer, 2014)

 Historically, these constraints have left designers and decision-makers to rely on their intuition and engineering experience when evaluating flexible systems and architectures.
 This current study presents a novel quantitative framework for valuing flexible naval assets, called prospect theory-based real options valuation (PB-ROV), which merges concepts from real options theory, utility theory, prospect theory, and game theory.
 The framework makes it possible to apply the principles of ROA [i.e., return on assets] to Navy assets.
-A simple example is presented demonstrating the valuable insight which the framework may generate.
-(Knight & Singer, 2014).
+(Knight & Singer, 2014)